sulis-hpc/sulis-hpc.github.io/gettingstarted/software/R.markdown

 This will install the requested package.
 An informational message will be displayed stating that packages installed in the system-wide package library could not be upgraded.
 This can be ignored.
 The latest versions will be installed into the default location in your home directory instead.

 Use the `packageVersion()` function to check which version of a particular package is in use.
-For example, if using the same `R/4.1.2` module as above we can update the `broom` package to the version currently used by Bioconductor.
+For example, if using the same `{{site.data.software.Rmodule}}` module as above we can update the `broom` package to the version currently used by Bioconductor.

 ```R
 > packageVersion("broom")